Arno65/Advent-of-Code-2021/README.md

 The Lisp solution has the same algorithm as the Haskell version and with the Common Lisp interpreter it is slow.

 Day 8 has a Haskell solution. \
-Part 2 took me multiple hours.
+Part 2 took me multiple hours to solve and code.
 The solution works 0K for this task but is not generic.